Your pitcher was "cleared to throw"… so why does it still not feel right?

 You don't want more opinions.

-You want a calm way to decide what matters right now — and what doesn’t.
+You want a calm way to decide what matters right now β€” and what doesn't.

-This Framework Is Probably Not a Fit If…
+This Probably Isn't a Fit If…

 This may not be the right tool if you're looking for: